 1. This Convention shall apply to the recognition and enforcement of arbitral awards made in the territory or a State other than the State where the recognition and enforcement of such awards are sought, and arising out of differences between persons, whether physical or legal.
 It shall also apply to arbitral awards not considered as domestic awards in the State where their recognition and enforcement are sought.

-2. The term “arbitral awards” shall include net only awards made by arbitrators appointed for each case but also those made by permanent arbitral bodies to which the parties have submitted.
+2. The term “arbitral awards” shall include not only awards made by arbitrators appointed for each case but also those made by permanent arbitral bodies to which the parties have submitted.

 2. The term “agreement in writing” shall include an arbitral clause in a contract or an arbitration agreement, signed by the parties or contained in an exchange of letters or telegrams.

-3. The court of a Contracting State, when seized of an action in a matter in respect of which the parties have made an aagreement within the meaning of this article shall, at the request of one of the parties, refer the parties to arbitration, unless it finds that the said agreement is null and void, inoperative or incapable of being performed.
+3. The Court of a Contracting State, when seized of an action in a matter in respect of which the parties have made an agreement within the meaning of this article shall, at the request of one of the parties, refer the parties to arbitration, unless it finds that the said agreement is null and void, inoperative or incapable of being performed.

 (b) The original agreement referred to in article II or a duly certified copy thereof.

-1. Recognition and enforcement of the award may be refused, at the request of the party against him it is invoked, only if that party furnishes to the competent authority where the recognition and enforcement is sought, proof that:—
+1. Recognition and enforcement of the award may be refused, at the request of the party against whom it is invoked, only if that party furnishes to the competent authority where the recognition and enforcement is sought, proof that—

 (a) The parties to the agreement referred to in article II were, under the law applicable to them, under some incapacity, or the said agreement is not valid under the law to which the parties have subjected it or, failing any indication thereon, under the law of the country where the award was made; or